Trip Cancellation Insurance

 Jason Stolz CLTC, CRPC, DIA, CAA

 At Diversified Insurance Brokers, we know that even the best-planned trips can be disrupted by events completely outside your control.
-Flights get canceled, storms close airports, family members get sick, and sometimes life simply changes your plans.
-When that happens, the financial impact can be just as frustrating as the change in itinerary — especially if you have already paid for non-refundable flights, hotels, cruises, tours, or special-event tickets.
-Trip cancellation insurance — offered through International Medical Group (IMG) — is designed to help protect that investment by reimbursing covered prepaid expenses if your trip is canceled or interrupted for a covered reason.
+Flights get canceled, storms close airports, family members experience sudden medical emergencies, and sometimes life changes your plans with no warning and no recourse through the travel vendor alone.
+When that happens, the financial impact can be just as significant as the disruption to the itinerary — especially when you have already paid for non-refundable flights, hotel blocks, cruise deposits, prepaid resort packages, guided tours, or special-event tickets that cannot simply be returned or exchanged when circumstances change.
+Trip cancellation insurance — offered through International Medical Group (IMG) — is designed to help protect that financial investment by reimbursing covered prepaid expenses if your trip must be canceled or interrupted for a covered reason, so that a forced change in plans does not become a forced financial loss on top of everything else.
 Trip cancellation coverage also fits best when coordinated with the right health protection while traveling.
-If you are building a complete travel safety plan, pair trip cancellation with travel medical insurance so you are protecting both your trip costs and your exposure to medical bills abroad.
+If you are building a complete travel safety plan, pairing trip cancellation with travel medical insurance ensures you are protecting both your trip costs and your exposure to medical bills abroad — because the two risks are related but require different products to address adequately.

 Trip Cancellation — International Medical Group (IMG)